Were you a Hardy Boys fan when young? If so, do you consider that a “good” or bad” thing?

-The point is, I went to that seminar to “grow” but ended up firmly put in my place.
-I woefully realised that as well as I did for English in primary and secondary school, I was downright terrible when shifted to a higher tier.
+The point is also, I went to that seminar to “grow” but ended up firmly put in my place.
+I woefully realised that as well as I did for the English subject in primary and secondary school, I was downright terrible when shifted to a higher tier.
 In addition to being ignorant, unsophisticated, and quite the naïve bumpkin.

 Worse, I didn’t react to this in a feel-good movie way.
 Instead of being inspired to “work harder,” I embraced the experience in the worst possible way.

 Because of this experience, I deliberately applied for university courses unrelated to creative writing when the time came.
 In turn, the course I got into began another big bag of grievances in my life.
 Beginning with how I have absolutely no interest in the subjects taught.
 (Till today I find some of them absurd)